About Fadó Irish Pub – The Evolution of Food, Drink, Banter

 The Back Bar

 On entering the Irish bar, the main focal point is the back bar – a classic Dublin Victorian style – simple and imposing.
-With a tall arched centerpiece and corniced capital with flanking columns; they are offset by the large bevelled mirror.
+With a tall arched centerpiece and corniced capital with flanking columns; they are offset by the large beveled mirror.
 Stepped shelving with concealed illumination gives an atmospheric glow.

 The front of the bar is a contemporary expression of what would have been marquetry in the classical period.
 This is achieved through a blend of materials happily married together and resulting in a sensory treat.

-The bar counter top is a traditional smooth stone set upon a rich timber frame and highlighted by the modern backlit bar front with Celtic graphic.
+The bar counter top is a traditional smooth stone set upon a rich timber frame and highlighted by the modern backlit bar front with Celtic graphics.
 More traditional materials return under foot with the brass foot rail and tumbled mosaic.
 The length of the front bar is in sympathy with the main classical feature, conveying a feeling of art & antiquity.
 At one end, we have a 2 persons snug offering a secret hideout that stands out in contrast to the openness of the curved bar.